Quick Start (Python)

 temp = node.recv("temperature")

-Both use the same topic name ("temperature").
-HORUS manages all shared memory operations automatically.
-Same API as Rust, but Pythonic.
+Both use the same topic name.
+HORUS manages shared memory automatically — same zero-copy IPC as Rust.

 horus.run(sensor, monitor)